1m1-github/EVMPlus/README.md

 ### implementation

 1. define DECADD, DECNEG , DECMUL, DECINV
-2. DECEXP, DECSIN as a Taylor series expansion, such that, given a target precision, the calculations required are deterministic
+2. DECEXP, DECLN, DECSIN as a Taylor series expansion, such that, given a target precision, the calculations required are deterministic
-3. DECLOG2 using a binary algorithm - TODO try continued fractions for LN; LN would be more natural to pair with EXP, but LN Taylor only converges in small interval, would need transformation; might still be better

 ### use cases

-lots of scientific, mathematical, financial, digital art calculations require universal functions such as EXP, LOG2, SIN. the ability to calculate a^b is considered so basic, that even high school scientific calculators include it. in mathematical finance e.g., going from annualized volatility to daily volatility requires taking the 16th root (a^(1/16)).
+lots of scientific, mathematical, financial, digital art calculations require universal functions such as EXP, LN, SIN. the ability to calculate a^b is considered so basic, that even high school scientific calculators include it. in mathematical finance e.g., going from annualized volatility to daily volatility requires taking the 16th root (a^(1/16)).

 these new capabilities will invite large universes of apps into Ethereum.